Using profiles with Compose

 .

-Stop specific profiles
+Stop application and services with specific profiles

 As with starting specific profiles, you can use the --profile